appfoundry/Reliant/README.md

 ```

 With that, when you start your application, both the `DefaultStringProvider` and `DefaultStringGenerator` are being
-created for the AppDelegate's [context][2].
+created for the AppDelegate's context.
 Remember when we said they were created as "singletons"?
 Well, they are not real
 singletons, but they are in the `AppDelegate` context.
 When you ask the context for this object, it will always return
 the same instance, guaranteed.

+> For those of you who prefer to put the property in an anonymous class extension, as we do, that would work as well.

 After creation of an object, it will be injected with other objects known by the context it is created for.
 So in this
 case the `DefaultStringGenerator` is injected in the `DefaultStringProvider` through its `stringGenerator` property.